dullroar/ten-steps-to-linux-survival/README.md

 -rwxr--r-- 1 git git 17 Oct 20 10:07 foo
 ```

 To *change* the various permissions or *mode* bits, you use the [`chmod`](http://linux.die.net/man/1/chmod) command.
-It uses mnemonics of "ugo" for (owning) user, group and "other," respectively.
+It uses mnemonics of "ugo" for user, group and "other," respectively.
 It also uses mnemonics of "rwx" for read, write and execute, and `+` to add a permission and `-` to remove it.
 For example, to add the execute permission for the group and remove read permission for "other":

 ``` bash
 # chmod g+x,o-r foo